SamSlutz/General-Procedure-Tracker/README.md

 - **Automatic status flags** (color-coded) showing who's currently due for their next procedure, and whether someone's registry enrollment has lapsed
 - **CSV-backed storage:** human-readable, portable, easy to inspect or edit by hand
 - **Editable history per person:** add, remove, or correct individual dates after the fact
-- Packagable as a standalone desktop app (macOS/Windows) via PyInstaller
+- Packagable as a standalone desktop app (Windows/macOS) via PyInstaller

 ## Windows and Mac screenshots

 ![Appscreenshot](assets/General_Procedure_micro.png)

 ![Appscreenshot](assets/General_tracker_mac.png)

-## Getting started
+## Getting the app

+There are two ways to use this project, depending on what you want to do.

+### Just want to run it

+Download the prebuilt app for your OS from the [Releases](../../releases) page.
+No Python or any other setup required, just download and run.
+Each release includes a blank `people.csv` with the correct headers already in place; keep it in the same folder as the app.

+### Building it yourself

+Everything below (Python, pandas, PyInstaller) is only needed if you want to build the app from source or modify the code.
+If you just want to use the app, use the Releases page instead.

 **Requirements:** Python 3.11+, [pandas](https://pypi.org/project/pandas/)